NREL/EnergyPlus/design/FY2021/SeparateDesignAndControlVariablesFiles/DesignDocSeparateDesignAndControlVariables.md

 This field cannot be blank, and it should point to one `ZoneHVAC:Baseboard:RadiantConvective:Water:Design` object.

-##### *New object* - `ZoneHVAC:Baseboard:RadiantConvective:Design` ####
+##### *New object* - `ZoneHVAC:Baseboard:RadiantConvective:Steam:Design` ####

-This `ZoneHVAC:Baseboard:RadiantConvective:Design` object is referenced in the `ZoneHVAC:Baseboard:RadiantConvective:Water` and `ZoneHVAC:Baseboard:RadiantConvective:Steam` objects and provide additional design parameters to them.
-Multiple `ZoneHVAC:Baseboard:RadiantConvective:Water` and `ZoneHVAC:Baseboard:RadiantConvective:Steam` can be mapped to a single `ZoneHVAC:Baseboard:RadiantConvective:Design` object.
+This `ZoneHVAC:Baseboard:RadiantConvective:Steam:Design` object is referenced in the `ZoneHVAC:Baseboard:RadiantConvective:Steam` object and provides additional design parameters to it.
+Multiple `ZoneHVAC:Baseboard:RadiantConvective:Steam` can be mapped to a single `ZoneHVAC:Baseboard:RadiantConvective:Steam:Design` object.

 *Field: Name*
 *Field: Fraction Radiant*